 - What projects do you enjoy working on most?

-Remember to be confident, prepared, shake peoples hands and keep eye contact!
+Remember to be confident, prepared and keep eye contact!

-Do I have to attend for all three hours?
+Do I have to attend for the whole time?

 Can I attend in my first or second year of Uni?